martinjhm271/EncontaFacturas/README.md

 # EncontaInvoice

+This small project estimates the amount of invoices of a client / user given their id and a range of dates (start date and end date).

-Run this command in the root project directory
+To run this project execute this command in the root project directory
 ```
 javac -d classes -cp classes  src/main/java/com/mycompany/encontafacturas/*.java
 ```